Group Network Hawkes Process: EMPIRICAL STUDY: A SINA WEIBO DATASET

 \csection{DISCUSSION}

-We propose a group network Hawkes process (GNHP) model that is suitable for analyzing the dynamic behavior patterns of heterogeneous users in a large network.
-The GNHP model extends the classical Hawkes model by utilizing the network structure and introduces a latent group structure to account for commonly encountered heterogeneity among network users.
-Theoretical properties of the proposed model are thoroughly investigated and a computationally efficient EM algorithm is proposed based on a novel branching process representation.
-The GNHP model is highly interpretable, as we have demonstrated through an application to a Sina Weibo dataset.
+We propose a group network Hawkes process (GNHP) that is suitable for analyzing the dynamic behavior patterns of heterogeneous users in a large network.
+The GNHP model extends the classical Hawkes model by utilizing the network structure and introduces a latent group structure to account for heterogeneity among network users.
+Theoretical properties are thoroughly investigated and a computationally efficient EM algorithm is proposed.
+The GNHP is highly interpretable, as we have demonstrated through an application to a Sina Weibo dataset.

-The proposed model is suitable for abundant applications such as epidemic studies \citep{wang2020spatiotemporal}, crime pattern analysis \citep{mohler2011self}, financial risk management \citep{zhu2019network,chen2020community}, as long as the network structure can be identified.
-Several research topics can be pursued for future studies.
-First, the GNHP model can be modified to include covariates such as gender, region, user self-defined labels, longitudinal information \citep{blei2003latent,shen2016conditional,xu2019latent}.
-It will be even more challenging if the covariates are high-dimensional.
-Next, while we have only considered one type of user behavior, it would be interesting to incorporate multi-type user behaviors into the model for analyzing data collected from a social network with more complicated structures.
+The proposed model is suitable for abundant applications such as crime pattern analysis and financial risk management, as long as the network structure can be identified.
+Several research topics can be pursued for future studies. {First, in many applications, the background intensities may be more complicated with multi-scale seasonalities such as daily, weekly, and annual seasonalities, in which case we can consider an additive background intensity $\mu(t)=\sum_{j=1}^{J}\mu_{g,j}(t-\floor{t/\omega_j}{\omega_j})$ with an increasing $\omega_1<\omega_2<\cdots<\omega_J$ and each $\mu_{g,j}$ can be approximated by periodic splines.
+An alternative remedy is to introduce some time-dependent covariates such as ``day of the week" or categorical variables such as ``weekend or not?" and ``holiday or not?".
+Our theory can be easily modified for both extensions.
+One can further introduce user-specific covariates such as ``age", ``gender" and ``occupation" into the background intensities, but such extensions require non-trivial modifications of the current theory.
+Second, it will also be interesting to find a data-driven method to detect the period parameter $\omega$ if it is unknown.} Next, while we have only considered one type of user behavior, it would be interesting to incorporate multi-type user behaviors into the model for analyzing data collected from a social network with more complicated structures.
 Finally, the network structure in the current framework is assumed to be known and fixed.
 It is also of great interest to extend the current model to be suitable for networks whose topological structures are evolving over time.